EliasPrescott/aspen-walkers/editions/2025-august/journal.typ

   author: "You?",
   contents: [
     If you would like to submit an article to this journal, please let me know!
-    This is not the final draft of the July 2025 edition, so there is still time if you would like to submit your writing for this edition.
+    This is not the final draft of the August 2025 edition, so there is still time if you would like to submit your writing for this edition.
     Here is a non-exhaustive list of the kind of submissions that would fit the journal:

     - Article on a new/old technology and how you have used or would like to use it.